N-Wouda/N-Wouda.github.io/pages/resources/index.md

 - Ben Kuhn's _Essays on programming I think about a lot_, [here](https://www.benkuhn.net/progessays/).
   Equally interesting are the many blogs people reference in the comments.

-- Robert L. Read's _How to be a Programmer_, [here](https://braydie.gitbooks.io/how-to-be-a-programmer/content/en/).
-  I like the long treatment of various soft skills, particularly in the "Intermediate" and "Advanced" sections of the book.

 - I like the ['code review pyramid'](https://www.morling.dev/blog/the-code-review-pyramid/).